Internships to start your career

 I very much appreciated the enterprise culture at Atos (innovation, technology, reactivity, international, open-mindedness, etc) and would definitely like to pursue my professional ambitions within an organization such as Atos Consulting.

-Ludovic did an internship at Atos in 2013 within the System Integration (SI) service line in France as part of his Master’s degree in engineering at Grenoble INP Ensimag Engineering School.
+Ludovic did an internship at Atos in 2013 within the Business & Platform solutions division in France as part of his Master’s degree in engineering at Grenoble INP Ensimag Engineering School.

 I’d heard about doing an internship through an announcement on the Atos website.
 I knew that they were a well recognized company and also knew a bit about them from an employee.
 And of course, I also knew about their involvement with the Olympic Games.